IAMLUBENWEI/DjLearningNotes/README.md

-# hello-world
+# README
-This is a new repository
+This is a repository that records my notes.
+I am a graduate student from China.
+My major is communication engineering.
+So my notes is about Python, Java, C++, machine learning and so on.